-The Hersey Lake Conservation Area is a recreational day-use park approximately 5 km north of Timmins on Highway 655.
-Located at the northerly end of the Golden Springs Trail, the Hersey Lake Trail System is set within a mature Boreal Forest.
-The trail system includes the Hersey Lake Promenade and several interconnecting inner loops and roadways.
+The Hersey Lake Trail System is located at the northerly end of the Golden Springs Trail surrounded by a mature Boreal Forest.
+Set within the Hersey Lake Conservation Area approximately 5 km north of Timmins on Highway 655, the trail system includes the Hersey Lake Promenade and several interconnecting inner loops and roadways.
 It features a variety of highland and lowland areas, beautiful lakes, interesting bogs and a wealth of different plants, trees, birds and animals.
-There are scenic lookouts a Grouse Point and Jack Pine Lake, boardwalks at Tamarack and Fisher Lakes and several rest stops.
+There are scenic lookouts at Grouse Point and Jack Pine Lake, boardwalks at Tamarack and Fisher Lakes and several rest stops.

-To learn more about the area’s natural history, visitors can also take the self-guided interpretive Tamarack Trail, no more than 1.5 km in length.
-The Tamarack Trail is a self-guided nature walk that uses numbered post to acquaint you with some unique features of the northern environment.
-An information pamphlet is available at the trailhead, or you can access the Tamarack Trail Guide here.
+To learn more about the area’s natural history, you can take the self-guided interpretive Tamarack Trail.
+The trail is a self-guided nature walk that uses numbered post to acquaint you with some unique features of the northern environment.
+An information pamphlet is available at the trailhead, or you can access the Tamarack Trail Guide webpage.

 In winter, the Hersey Lake Trails can be used for walking, cross-country skiing and snowshoeing.
 The entire trail system features directional and distance signs at all the major intersections so you will know exactly where you are at any time.
-A map of the Hersey Trail system can be picked up at the MRCA office.
+Select trails are groomed by our staff in an effort to make winter walking easier for all.